 Senior Consultant, Employee Benefits

-One of the most valuable parts of any Private Health Insurance policy is the Cancer Care.
+One of the most valuable parts of any Private Medical Insurance policy is Cancer Care.
 Patients can access drugs, treatments, and therapies that are not available on the NHS due to cost.

 All UK health insurers offer policyholders some level of cancer cover as standard.
-This generally includes:
+This includes:

-Like all types of insurance, there are always certain things which are not covered on a policy.
+Like all types of insurance, there are always certain things that are not covered on a policy.
 The following exclusions apply to everyone, not just your employees:

 Offering Employee Private Health Insurance as a benefit has many advantages, including: